Automated Code Review Assignments: An Alternative Perspective of Code Ownership on GitHub: Implications

 \section{Implications}

 In this section, we interpret our findings in light of practical applications and theoretical implications.
-Across all stakeholder groups, our results show that GitHub’s CODEOWNERS feature—though sparsely adopted—represents a shift from implicit, contribution-based ownership to explicit, policy-driven governance.
-By codifying responsibility in machine-readable configuration files, it operationalizes accountability and compliance within the repository itself, strengthening both governance and supply-chain resilience.
-Our evidence suggests that CODEOWNERS formalizes existing ownership behaviors, redistributes review workloads, and contributes to more structured and defensible collaboration processes.
+Across all stakeholder groups, our results show that GitHub's CODEOWNERS feature—though sparsely adopted—represents a shift from implicit, contribution-based ownership to explicit, policy-driven governance. \revtwo[M7]{That CODEOWNERS embodies explicit, policy-driven governance is true by construction rather than a finding of our study; what our results add is empirical evidence on how that built-in capability is actually \emph{used}---which projects adopt it, how completely, and how it reshapes review behavior.} By codifying responsibility in machine-readable configuration files, it operationalizes accountability and compliance within the repository itself, strengthening both governance and supply-chain resilience.
+Our evidence suggests that CODEOWNERS formalizes existing ownership behaviors, redistributes review workloads, and contributes to more structured and \revtwo[M7]{auditable collaboration processes---that is, processes in which the reviewers responsible for a change are explicitly recorded and can be held accountable after the fact}.